 Union-managed healthcare and retirement plans are portable - if a worker leaves Have a Heart for another UFCW job they can stay on the same health plan and continue building their pension accrual.
 The continued existence of pension and healthcare shows the long-term benefits of broad unionization and continued organizing - workers are able to retire with benefits as new workers join or form unions.

-Protecting worker time: paid time off & fair scheduling
+Protecting worker time: paid time off and fair scheduling

 Unlike many retail jobs, union members at Have a Heart have protected gender-universal paid parental leave, for either birth or adoption: